dBozee/dBozee/README.md

 - 👋 Hi, I’m @dBozee
 - 👀 I’m interested in ...
 Software development(Python, C# mostly), gaming, and general computer hardware and peripherals.
 - 🌱 I’m currently learning ...
-C#, SQL, and general networking.
+JS/TS + React
 - 💞️ I’m looking to collaborate on ...
 Anything that will help me improve.
 - 📫 How to reach me ...
 DMs are great.